basham/v4.bash.am/src/portfolio.md

 <time datetime="2013-12">December 2013</time> &ndash; <time datetime="2014-01">January 2014</time>

-Using the recommendations as outlined in the [Mobile Strategies for Kuali Student](/mobile-strategies-for-kuali-student) document, a proof-of-concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
+Using the recommendations as outlined in the [Mobile Strategies for Kuali Student](/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
 The application features a responsive, mobile-first layout, developed in [AngularJS](https://angularjs.org/).

-The proof-of-concept successfully demonstrated the rapid speed of development capable by decoupling the front-end from the back-end, the engaging user experience possible through modern client-side JavaScript frameworks, and the incredible performance of [REST web services](http://en.wikipedia.org/wiki/Representational_state_transfer).
+The proof of concept successfully demonstrated the rapid speed of development capable by decoupling the front-end from the back-end, the engaging user experience possible through modern client-side JavaScript frameworks, and the incredible performance of [REST web services](http://en.wikipedia.org/wiki/Representational_state_transfer).
 Based on these results, the development team has continued this general architecture, producing higher quality user experiences in less time than sibling teams.

 <figure class="Figure">
   <div class="Embed">
     <iframe src="//player.vimeo.com/video/112133422?title=0&amp;byline=0&amp;portrait=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
   </div>
-  <figcaption class="Figure-caption">The proof-of-concept was demonstrated to all Kuali Student development teams at the end of the allotted six weeks.</figcaption>
+  <figcaption class="Figure-caption">The proof of concept was demonstrated to all Kuali Student development teams at the end of the allotted six weeks.</figcaption>
 </figure>

 <a class="Button" href="https://vimeo.com/112133422">Watch demo video</a>